Coco Gauff loses twice in a day in doubles and her Paris Olympics are finished

-“At the end of the day, it’s over,” the 20-year-old American said.
+“At the end of the day, it’s over,” the 20-year-old former Atlanta resident said.
 “I’ll try to take the positive out of it and do better next time.”

 Gauff and her U.S. teammate, Jessica Pegula, were the top-seeded women’s pair but were eliminated in the second round by the Czech duo of Karolina Muchova and Linda Noskova 2-6, 6-4, 10-5 in a match tiebreaker in the afternoon.
 Then, at night, Gauff and Taylor Fritz exited mixed doubles with a 7-6 (2), 3-6, 10-8 loss in another match tiebreaker to Gabby Dabrowski and Felix Auger-Aliassime of Canada.